Scavable/Scavable/README.md

 ### Hi there 👋

 <h3> About Me </h3>
 <p> I am an easy going person, though not a pushover, with a passion for programming.
 I hold a Bachelor degree in Computer Information Systems, and an Associate degree in Information Technology.
-I enjoy creating and developing new projects to learn new concepts, refine my skills. </p>
+I enjoy creating and developing new projects to learn new concepts, and refine my skills. </p>

 <body>
   <h3> Current Project </h3>